drrobotk/drrobotk.github.io/cv.md

 **Researcher** - [King's College London](https://www.kcl.ac.uk/)

 **October 2011 - June 2012**
--   Researched quantum integrable and spin chains which has applications in quantum computing for information processing.
+-   Researched quantum integrable and spin chains with applications in quantum computing for information processing.
 -   Training in the mathematics department with supervisor Dr B Doyon.
 -   Analysed physics journal papers and typed up report in LaTeX.